The average carbon footprint per person in the UK, per year, is 12.7 tonnes CO2e.

 If everyone in the UK reduced their carbon footprint by 100 kgs annually (the same as driving 180 less miles or eating 8 fewer steaks), we’d be 6.8 million tonnes of carbon lighter.

-This is where Pawprint comes in.
-We’ve created a tool that helps you measure, understand and reduce your carbon footprint, empowering you to fight climate change through everyday choices.
+This is also where the Pawprint app comes in.
+Our online tool helps you measure, understand and reduce your carbon footprint, empowering you to fight climate change through everyday choices.
 For personal use, download the app via the app stores.
 If you're a business (obviously YOU aren't a business, but you know what we mean) click the pretty, pink button below.